MichaelCWalsh7/Milestone-Project-2/README.md

 ### APIs Used
 -   The [Free Dictionary API](https://dictionaryapi.dev/) was used to validate whether user inputs were real words or not.
--   The [EmailJS API](https://www.emailjs.com/) was used to send messages to the creator should there be any words that are erroneously not accepted through the dictionary api the user wants to report, or if they want to get in touch for any other reason.
+-   The [EmailJS API](https://www.emailjs.com/) was used to send messages to the creator should there be any words that are erroneously not accepted through the dictionary API the user wants to report, or if they want to get in touch for any other reason.

 ## Testing
-- For the sake of brevity and concision, the documentation of all testing that has been conducted is located on a seprate file.
+- For the sake of brevity and concision, the documentation of all testing that has been conducted is located on a separate file.
 [Click anywhere on this sentence to be taken to the TESTING.md file.](https://github.com/MichaelCWalsh7/milestone-project-1/blob/master/TESTING.md)